 This lesson involves following the first part of the user manual provided with NOA, excluding the training exercises at the end of the document.

-The device's characteristics and functions, security instructions, and limitations are clearly explained to allow for a good understanding of NOA.

-While the learner will have opportunities to revisit the device during subsequent lessons, it is important that they become familiar with its features by the end of the prerequisite lesson.
-They should have a clear understanding of the location of the buttons, the battery compartment, and the use of the NOA Companion App.
+The device's characteristics and functions, security instructions, limitations are clearly explained to allow for a good understanding of NOA.
+The learner should therefore be familiar with the device and its features at the end of the lesson.
+The location of the buttons and the battery compartment, as well as the use of the NOA Companion App should clearly be understood.